Peggy Angus, portrait by Percy Horton 1930.

 Brick House, Great Bardfield.
 Photo taken 27th May 2021.

 On what was a mild weekend another visitor to Brick House was young artist Diana Low invited for a six day stay by her former teacher Charlotte along with another Cheltenham School colleague Gwyneth Lloyd Thomas, an English don at Girton College, Cambridge.

 The Saturday afternoon was warm for mid-winter but misty.
-Enjoying a group walk an exuberant Peggy tore her clothes off and plunged into the cold waters of the River Pant, Eric and Diana followed suit while a disapproving Tirzah stayed on the bank.
+Enjoying a group walk an exuberant Peggy tore her clothes off and plunged into the cold waters of the River Pant, Eric and Diana followed suit while Tirzah stayed on the bank.

 At the end of the weekend visit Peggy invited the whole household to visit her at Furlongs.
 Furlongs became the gathering-place of many artists – Eric Ravilious and his wife Tirzah, Edward and Charlotte Bawden, Percy Horton, Maurice de Saumarez, John and Myfanwy Piper, Olive Cook and Edwin Smith, as well as countless former pupils, colleagues and their children and grandchildren.

 Peggy Angus: The Fever Wagons, oil, no date.
 The wagons used as a home and studio at Furlongs by Eric and Tirzah.